 These are the perfect little mid-day pick -me-up, or after dinner treat.
 You can make them as big or as small as you like, depending on your mold.
 I used standard size silicone muffin liners which are just right for a substantial cup, but you can make bite sized minis, if you like.

 These reusable liners can be used for baking as well as all kinds of candy making.
 They hold their shape and peel off easily.
 You can buy them in all shapes and sizes, and it’s just one more way to cut down on waste in your kitchen.

 Once the chocolate hardens, you can easily pop our your almond butter cups, just peel them away just like you would with paper.

-TIP: Paper muffin liners will work too.
-You can also use paper cups as your molds if you’re desperate for a healthy snack and you have nothing else ;)
+Paper muffin liners will work too (parchment lines are nonstick.)
+You can also use paper cups as your molds if you’re desperate for a healthy snack and you have nothing else 😉

 Use your favorite chocolate for this recipe, but remember that the darker it is, the healthier.
 I recommend at least a 60% cacao chocolate, and you can go as high as 90% for a super bittersweet flavor.
 For convenience I use Ghirardelli 60% Bittersweet Chocolate Chips.
 They’re always available at my supermarket and I like to have them around for baking anyway.

-How to make your own nut butter with any type of nut for these cups…
+make your own nut butter for almond butter cups…

 - First roast your nuts to boost their flavor.
 Put them in a single layer on a dry baking sheet in a 350F oven for about 15-20 minutes, giving the pan a shake now and then.
 When you smell a nutty aroma, they’re done.
 Let them cool right on the baking sheet.
 There’s no need to remove the skins from your nuts, they’ll add flavor to your butter.